level12/keg/docs/source/readme/installation.rst

 Upgrade Notes
 =============

-While we attempt to preserve backward compatibility, some Keg versions doe introduce breaking changes.
+While we attempt to preserve backward compatibility, some Keg versions do introduce breaking changes.
 This list should provide information on needed app changes.

 - 0.10.0